nodejs/node/doc/api/buffers.markdown

     // <Buffer 43 eb d5 b7 dd f9 5f d7>
     // <Buffer d7 5f f9 dd b7 d5 eb 43>

-### buffer.fill(value, offset=0, length=-1)
+### buffer.fill(value, offset=0, end=buffer.length)

 Fills the buffer with the specified value.
-If the offset and length are not given it will fill the entire buffer.
+If the offset and end are not given it will fill the entire buffer.

     var b = new Buffer(50);